 - 3/4 cup cow's milk and 3/4 cup sour cream

-Do not try to replace buttermilk by adding a bit of vinegar or lemon juice to milk.
-The result will be a slightly sour, thin milk that has too much moisture and not the proper texture.
+Do not try to replace buttermilk by adding a bit of vinegar or lemon juice to milk, which will lead to a slightly sour, thin milk that has too much moisture and not the proper texture.

 Classic Gluten Free Irish Soda Bread | Lightly Sweet